NITCbase/nitcbase.github.io/docs/Design/B+ Tree Layer.md

             // load the header to leafHead using BlockBuffer::getHeader().

-            Index leafEntry;
+            // declare leafEntry which will be used to store an entry from leafBlk Index leafEntry;

-            while (/*index < numEntries in leafBlk*/) {  // numEntries can be obtained from leafHead.
+            while (/*index < numEntries in leafBlk*/) {

-                // load entry corresponding to block and index into leafEntry using IndLeaf::getEntry().
+                // load entry corresponding to block and index into leafEntry
+                // using IndLeaf::getEntry().

-                int cmpVal = /* comparison between leafEntry's attribute value and input attrVal using compareAttrs()*/;
+                int cmpVal = /* comparison between leafEntry's attribute value and input attrVal using compareAttrs()*/

                 if (
                     (op == EQ && cmpVal == 0) ||